Housing Systems: Combating poverty and sustaining tenancies.

 This course will take you through the rules in detail - explaining what happens, when and why - so you can better advice Mixed Age Couples and ensure they are given all their options.

 Plenty of examples and case studies to review, with tests at every step—to help you get to grips with this complex topic.
+The course will take 90-120 mins to complete with a quiz at the end.

 The DWP has started the process of manage-migrating legacy benefit claimants onto Universal Credit.